 A Randomized, Double-Blind Evaluation of CRS3123 Versus Oral Vancomycin in Adult Patients with Clostridioides difficile Infection.
 Phase 2 clinical study enrolling now.

-Help Advance C. difficile Research and Treatment
+Help Advance C. difficile Study and Treatment

-Physicians near you are conducting a clinical trial studying CRS3123, a novel antibiotic which stops C. difficile growth and toxin production while preserving the beneficial bacteria present in the gut.
+Physicians near you are conducting C. diff clinical trials studying CRS3123, a novel antibiotic which stops C. difficile growth and toxin production while preserving the beneficial bacteria present in the gut.
 If you are 18 years of age or older and have a first or second episode of C. difficile infection (CDI) you may qualify for this study.
 This study is being done with support from the National Institute of Allergy and Infectious Diseases (NIAID).
 If you are interested in learning more about this study, please contact Katherine Johnson, DO at [email protected] or Vicki Abbas, BSN at [email protected].

 CRS3123 is a small molecule protein synthesis inhibitor that acts on the novel target methionyl-tRNA synthetase (MetRS).
 CRS3123 has numerous potential advantages over current CDI therapies.